 Where are they now?
-Man Utd’s youngest Premier League starting Xl
+Man Utd’s youngest Premier League starting XI

-While Sir Alex Ferguson was renowned for developing young players at Manchester United, Jose Mourinho is the manager responsible for their youngest ever Premier League side.
+While Sir Alex Ferguson was renowned for developing young players at Manchester United, Jose Mourinho is actually the manager responsible for their youngest-ever Premier League side.

 We’ve taken a look back at their side from that day to see how they’ve all fared since.

 GK: Joel Pereira

 Having impressed Mourinho in training, Pereira made his Premier League debut against Palace and kept a clean sheet.